LuciooF/TourneyScripts/README.md

   - Sheets for timings, questions, etc.
   - These spreadsheets are stored inside the [Info Packs folder](https://drive.google.com/drive/u/3/folders/1Dalx4D3USf-ojXkyrCOCFQcCNHbY54kl), and sent to each club's coordinator.

-- **Lions Sheet**: A separate sheet is populated for the Lions, providing:
+- **Lions Sheet**: A separate sheet is populated for Lions, providing:
   - A list of attending players.
   - Player count.
   - Food choices and dietary requirements.
   - This will be [its own spreadsheet](https://docs.google.com/spreadsheets/d/1RzFE8XkP6VL0ykOUTTWIliFHmlbwPpNOLYgdsrvrepA/edit#gid=1448082000) as we need to give this to the club

-## Usage

-To utilize these scripts, simply open the [Google Sheets document](https://docs.google.com/spreadsheets/d/1lJ14WTWZRBPJRKZR8p7cWpdjfY9faKZyVgPJuMcxLkI/edit#gid=674535903) and use the provided buttons to process the data.
-Ensure all necessary forms are filled and data is up-to-date to avoid discrepancies.

 ## TODO List